makiaato/TwitchTranslationChatBot/README.md

-# TwitchTranslationChatBot v1.0.0
+# TwitchTranslationChatBot v1.0.1
 ## CURRENTLY WORKING ON
-- definitely make thousands of mini-commits for readme changes
-- thinking about, how to encrypt user credentials
+- nothing in particular, just open for feedback